 Oh, and aquafaba!
 Yes, aquafaba magic strikes again!
-There is no leavening added to this recipe, it’s the aquafaba that creates that light texture between a cake and cookie.
+There is no leavening added to this recipe.
+It’s the aquafaba that creates that light texture between a cake and a cookie.

-To get a texture similar to the cookies I ate as I kid I had to bake them a second time at a lower temperature to make them slightly firmer.
-This step is optional, depending on how you want your cookies: soft and cakey, or crispy on the edges and tender on the inside.
+To get a texture similar to the cookies I ate as a kid, I had to bake them a second time at a lower temperature to make them slightly firmer.
+This step is optional, depending on how you want your cookies: soft, cakey, or crispy on the edges and tender on the inside.
 For me, it’s the second option.

-- Strawberry: Instead of using strawberry jam that is often loaded with white sugar, we are making our own strawberry “jelly” here by combining fresh strawberry juice with maple syrup and agar.
+- Strawberry: Instead of using strawberry jam, often loaded with white sugar, we are making our own strawberry “jelly” here by combining fresh strawberry juice with maple syrup and agar.
 It yields a delicious strawberry filling that is soft without being too runny.